-Here’s something else that distinguishes us: besides the option to learn in the classroom, all USC Davis School master’s programs and our graduate certificate program are available online.
+Here’s something else that distinguishes us: besides the option to learn in the classroom, all USC Leonard Davis School master’s programs and our graduate certificate program are available online.
 Our online programs provide a blended learning environment where students collaborate with other online students from around the U.S. and the world.

 This flagship program prepares graduates to take on major leadership roles in the private and public sectors, working in planning, evaluating, and administering programs.
 It is also designed for graduate students who want to assume executive positions that deliver direct services to older people and their families or teach older adults and service providers.

 Requirements: 44 units of coursework and experience in the field.
 It includes 32 units of required courses and 12 units of specialization courses.

 Bonus Points: In conjunction with the MSG, we offer dual-degree programs.
 Among them are business administration, health administration, planning, public administration, law, dentistry, pharmacy, and social work.